Lunar mare

-The lunar maria (/ˈmæri.ə/ MARR-ee-ə; mare /ˈmɑːreɪ, -i/ MAR-ay-,_-MAR-ee) are large, dark, basaltic plains on Earth's Moon, formed by lava flowing into ancient impact basins.
+Lunar maria (/ˈmæri.ə/ MARR-ee-ə) (Singular: mare /ˈmɑːreɪ, -i/ MAR-ay-,_-MAR-ee) are large, dark, basaltic plains on Earth's Moon, formed by lava flowing into ancient impact basins.
 They are less reflective than the "highlands" as a result of their iron-rich composition, and hence appear dark to the naked eye.
 The maria cover about 16% of the lunar surface, mostly on the side visible from Earth.
 The few maria on the far side are much smaller, residing mostly in very large craters.

 The term "mare" (sea) was used in astronomy in the beginnings of the 17th century, initially with the idea that the lunar spots were covered with water.
 The traditional nomenclature for the Moon also includes one oceanus (ocean), as well as features with the names lacus ('lake'), palus ('marsh'), and sinus ('bay').
 The last three are smaller than maria, but have the same nature and characteristics.

 The names of maria refer to sea features (Mare Humorum, Mare Imbrium, Mare Insularum, Mare Nubium, Mare Spumans, Mare Undarum, Mare Vaporum, Oceanus Procellarum, Mare Frigoris), sea attributes (Mare Australe, Mare Orientale, Mare Cognitum, Mare Marginis), or states of mind (Mare Crisium, Mare Ingenii, Mare Serenitatis, Mare Tranquillitatis).
 Mare Humboldtianum and Mare Smythii were established before the final nomenclature, that of states of mind, was accepted, and do not follow this pattern.
 When Mare Moscoviense was discovered by the Luna 3, and the name was proposed by the Soviet Union, it was only accepted by the International Astronomical Union with the justification that Moscow is a state of mind.

 History and terminology

-Various traditions gave folkloric names to the lunar maria, including famous patterns like the "Moon rabbit" (second pattern from top to bottom) and the "Man in the Moon" (fifth pattern).
+Various traditions gave folkloric names to the lunar maria, including famous patterns like the "Moon rabbit" (second pattern from top to bottom) and the "Man in the Moon" (third or fourth pattern).

 Pre-history

-The earliest drawings of the Moon surface, has been found in Neolithic stones in Ireland.
+The earliest drawings of the Moon surface have been found in Neolithic stones in Ireland.
 Moon surface drawings are also found in pre-Columbian art in Mesoamerica.